jtheisen/moldinium/readme.md

 result should be good enough for EF, but I haven't tried.

-This does require some repetition of type names, obviously, but at least it's only one place per model that is ugly.
+This does require some repetition of type names, obviously, but at least it's only one place per context that is ugly.

 Another option would be to write a wrapper around EF's `ModelBuilder`.
 This would be very specific to EF and may require maintenance when EF's `ModelBuilder` changes.

+TODO:
+- talk about IdentifyMoldiniumTypes
+- roadmap: Blazor WebAssembly
+- access control
+- better tracking (logging, heap allocations)
+- globally defined scope dependencies